Rishabh-Lalla/CV8501_Rishabh_Lalla_Assignment_2/README.md

 - All hyper‑params are CLI‑controlled and recorded to `outdir/config.json`.
 - Seeds are set in data split + trainers; PyTorch deterministic flags are toggled.
-- Since we provide the model checkpoints, you can just run steps 1.1 , 1.2, 1.3 and 1.7

 ---